YanniZhangYZ/Mitsuba_LPE/README.md

 ### Modern Hall

-Different layers of ’Modern Hall’ by <a href=" https://benedikt-bitterli.me/resources/">NewSee2l035</a>, generated using the light path expression (LPE) module developed in this project.
+Different layers of ’Modern Hall’ by [NewSee2l035](https://benedikt-bitterli.me/resources/), generated using the light path expression (LPE) module developed in this project.
 This scene, which features fine details and a variety of materials, is rendered with a maximum depth of 65 and a sample count of 512.

 <table border="1">
         <tr>